hoffmangroup/genomedata/doc/genomedata.rst

    genomedata-close-data genomedata.test

 .. note:: chr1.fa and chrY.fa.gz could als be combined into a single
-          sequence file with two sequences
+          sequence file with two sequences.

 .. warning::
    It is important that the sequence names (`chrY`, `chr1`) in the signal files